Projects per year

 Personal Statement

-A new 2020 research project funded by Scottish Government and partnered with Barnardo's will explore working with community projects and parents to find ways in which they can support their children's learning.
+A 2020 research project funded by Scottish Government and partnered with Barnardo's has explored working with community projects and parents to find ways in which they can support their children's learning.
 A recently completed project (with Lio Moscardini & Katie Hunter) has examined the impact of tuition fees in music provision in schools and the impact on children and young people from working class and poor households.

 Current research projects include:

-- Developing community based mentoring for children and young people from working class and poor backgrounds;
+- Developing long term community based programmes for children and young people from working class and poor backgrounds;

 - What’s Going on Now?
 An audit of youth music in Scotland.
 This project, commissioned by Creative Scotland, is designed to revisit and update on the issues highlighted in the What’s Going On? report of 2003 which was an audit of youth music in Scotland.
 It has a particular focus on inequality and music provision;